Irish Institute for Catholic Studies

 MIC Online Retreat at Glenstal Abbey

-On June 20th, 2020, the Feast of Immaculate Heart of Mary and World Refuge Day, MIC held an on-line retreat at Glenstal Abbey and Mary Immaculate College.
+On 20 June 2020, the Feast of Immaculate Heart of Mary and World Refuge Day, MIC held an online retreat at Glenstal Abbey and Mary Immaculate College.
 This retreat welcomed participants from a variety of faith and belief traditions.

 IICS Feature in I Love Limerick Publication